MauroDataMapper-Plugins/mdm-plugin-explorer/README.md

 ## Usage

-The plugin requires that the following API Properties are set:
+### Submitting data requests

+To successfully send data requests to an organisation, these API properties must be defined in your Mauro instance:

-- ```email.research.request.recipient``` Email address of the user who should receive a notification email when a research access request is submitted.
+- `email.research.request.recipient` Email address of the user who should receive a notification email when a research access request is submitted.
 This must match the email address of a registered Catalogue User.
+- `email.research.request.subject` Subject line of the above email
+- `email.research.request.body` Body of the above email

+### Contact

+To successfully send a contact form to an organistion, these API properties must be defined in your Mauro instance:

+- `email.research.contact.recipient` Email address of the user who should receive a notification email when a contact form is submitted.
+This must match the email address of a registered Catalogue User.
-- ```email.research.request.subject``` Subject line of the above email
+- `email.research.contact.subject` Subject line of the above email
-- ```email.research.request.body```Body of the above email
+- `email.research.contact.body` Body of the above email

 ### mdm-docker